psidnell/ofexport2/DOCUMENTATION.md

     of2 -m 'name.contains("Fight Club") && name=name.replaceAll("Fight", "XXXXX")'

-## Writing a Template
+### Writing a Template

 - The templates are written in [FreeMarker](http://freemarker.org) syntax.
 - The templates live in **config/templates**.
 - Using the options "-f xxx" or "-o file.xxx" will cause ofexport to look for a template ***config/templates/xxx.ftl***.
 - The object model available in the templates can be printed using **of2 -i**.

-Copying and experimenting on an existing template is the best way to start.
+Copying and experimenting on an existing template that's closest to what you need is the best way to start.

+For reference the **debug.ftl** template displays all attributes of all node types.

-## Building It Yourself
+### Building It Yourself

-The build is a straight forward java [maven 3](http://maven.apache.org) build.
+The code is a straight forward java [maven 3](http://maven.apache.org) build.

 After installing maven, cd into the ofexport folder and run:

     mvn clean package

+or

+    mvn clean package site

+to get the site reports.

-The build folder contains two utility scripts:
+The build folder contains some utility scripts:

-- **pre-release.sh** recreates several files with versions/dates updated.
+- **generate-doc.sh** updates the table of contents and inserts it into the documentation.
+- **pre-release.sh** copies the jars out of target into the root.
-- **release.sh** runs the maven release goals.
+- **release.sh** runs the maven release process.

 Before releasing can succeed you will need to update the pom file with your own: